realheckersbrother/RobloxSymbolSender/README.md

 ### Roblox Symbol Sender Script

 Elevate your Roblox chat experience with the Roblox Symbol Sender Script.
-This powerful tool enables you to seamlessly send custom emojis across various Roblox chat systems, allowing for a richer and more expressive in-game communication.
+This powerful tool enables you to seamlessly send custom symbols across various Roblox chat systems, allowing for a richer and more expressive in-game communication.

 **Features:**

-- **Custom Emoji Support:** Send a wide array of emojis to personalize your messages.
+- **Custom Symbol Support:** Send a wide range of unique symbols to enhance your messages.
 - **Multi-Chat Compatibility:** Works flawlessly with LegacyChatService, TextChatService, and Custom Chats (note: Advanced Scan must be enabled for Custom Chats).
 - **Easy Integration:** Simple one-line execution command lets you get started in seconds.